Hi friend and Welcome!

 Sony MDR V6

 The Sony MDR V6 is a highly regarded, closed back audiophile headphone that is at it’s best in a studio environment.
-It’s extremely flat, and won’t really amaze you in anyway.
+Though it’s flat and balanced overall, it doesn’t cease to really impress.
 It’s a mixing/reference can that proves to be very honest and neutral in it’s sound signature & presentation.
 It boasts a pristine clarity, but isn’t bass heavy.
 What the V6’s will give you is a tight, clear, controlled bass but nothing overpowering.
 It’s nothing like Beats by Dre, as these aren’t really made for bass-heads.

 What is the difference between Closed back vs. open back headphones?